freeCodeCamp/freeCodeCamp/guide/english/c/macros/index.md

 ```C
 printf("Value of PI: %d", PI);
 ```
-Is the same as write this:
+Is the same as writing this:
 ```C
 printf("Value of PI: %d", 3.14);
 ```